 - I have used broccoli stalks while making curry paste mainly for adding color & consistency.

-- Do not discard coriander stems, they are useful for adding nice aroma to the curry.
+- Do not discard coriander stems, they are useful for adding pleasant aroma to this curry.

 - You may use any other vegetables like baby corn, fresh peas, cauliflower florets, green beans, baby potatoes, etc.